fetch-rewards/SwiftSyntaxSugar/CONTRIBUTING.md

 and inject malicious code into the project.

 > [!IMPORTANT]
 > Unsigned commits will be automatically rejected by our CI.
-If you forget to sign a commit, you can amend it.
+If you forget to sign a commit, you can amend and re-push.

 To learn more about commit signature verification and to make sure you're using signed commits, please read this [guide](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).